Skip to main content

 Cato, Marcus Porcius

-Cultivated farming advice.
-Cato (M. Porcius Cato) the elder (234-149 BC) of Tusculum, statesman and soldier, was the first important writer in Latin prose.
-His speeches, works on jurisprudence and the art of war, his precepts to his son on various subjects, and his great...
+Cato (M. Porcius Cato) the elder (234-149 BCE) of Tusculum, statesman and soldier, was the first important writer in Latin prose.
+His speeches, works on jurisprudence and the art of war, his precepts to his son on various subjects, and his great historical work on Rome and Italy are lost.
+But we...

 Catullus